shamwow/shahmeer-jekyll/_posts/2018-08-05-end-to-api-typing.md

 interface RouterMethod<Method extends HttpMethod> {
   // I wanted to keep route definitions the same as they would be with vanilla express
-  // but also wanted to be able to type whether or not the user object is defined - hence
+  // but also wanted to be able to type whether or not the user object is defined.
+The multiple
-  // the multiple definitions in this interface.
+  // definitions here are to support the arbitrary number of middleware that express allows
+  // in route definitions while still typing authenticated routes properly.

   <Path extends keyof AppApiDef[Method]>(
     path: Path,